Yeta III

-Yeta III was a king of Barotseland, of the Lozi people in what is now Western Zambia.
+Yeta III CBE (born Litia) was Litunga (King) of Barotseland, of the Lozi people in what is now Western Zambia, from 1916 to 1945.

 Family

+Yeta was born as Prince Litia Malikana.
 The parents of Yeta were King Lewanika and Queen Ma-Litia.

 Yeta married a woman called Kumayo who became his consort at Sefula Church in 1892.
 They were baptized together.